 Neck and shoulder pain may be the most common ailment faced by most people these days.
 That having been said, it is often the most mysterious, too.
 Pinpointing the exact cause for shoulder or neck problems is particularly tricky, and the underlying cause of the pain may be due to many differing factors.
+Maybe you want to know what is causing those knots in your neck and shoulder and/or maybe you may want to know what are some reasons that could be causing your pain and stiffness.
 In this post, we take a look at not only what causes shoulder and neck pain, but also how we can prevent and heal that pain, right now...

 The 21st century goes hand-in-hand with the astronomical rise of technology.
 Nowadays, tablets, cellphones, TV’s, computers, and even smart-watches dominate our daily lives.
 We are accompanied by our cellphone wherever we go, our emails are sure to follow, and we – more often than not – end the day lounging in front of the TV.
 Here’s the problem, though: all this tech is actually having a damaging effect on your shoulder and neck health.
 Why?
 Well, looking down at our phones, arching our necks at the TV screen, trying desperately to avoid the glare on our tablet screens – these all add up.
 Our muscles are stretched and moved in peculiar ways, all of which take their toll on the joints.
 We ache and experience pain a lot more frequently as we increasingly handle our technological devices incorrectly.

 In addition to the rise of technology, we have also lost valuable time connecting with our bodies.
 Most people don’t really stretch, nor do they do much activity.
 We have become a sedentary nation, for the most part, and our necks and shoulders tell that story.
-As a people, we just aren’t moving our muscles and joints enough, and the aches and pains you may be experiencing in your neck and shoulders may well be the result of a lack of activity.
+As a people, we just aren’t moving our muscles and joints enough, and the aches and pains you may be experiencing in your neck and shoulders as well as the knots in your shoulder may well be the result of a lack of activity and motion.

 It is also important to mention diet: what are you eating on a daily basis?
 Diets filled with fatty foods, or an overload of simple carbohydrates, or even diets that just aren’t balanced and don’t provide the nutrients your body needs, will directly affect your health.
 Your neck and shoulders will ache if you aren’t feeding yourself the right anti-inflammatory foods, for example.